 - It’s really not that expensive.
 If you and your spouse can get along and agree to compromise and negotiate on the major issues – big property assets, custody, support and visitation – then hiring a lawyer really is not that expensive.
 The attorney will be able to draw up the appropriate paperwork based on the agreement between you and your spouse, and they will do it correctly the first time.
 They will file all the paperwork for you, coordinate hearings and meetings, and give you their best opinion concerning any agreements you have reached.
 Then, they will often do what’s called the ‘closing documents’ to ensure that the property you have decided to divide or transfer is conveyed properly.
 Couples who work together will keep legal fees down, and what money is paid is worth the peace of mind and reassurances that their divorce was done properly.

 This article is not meant to scare you, but simply give you information on why you should not file a divorce in NJ without a lawyer.
 Family law attorneys deal with these legal issues facing you all the time.
 You want someone experienced, who can guide you through a traumatic time with firm advocacy, and knowledge.
 Peter Van Aulen is this kind of lawyer.
-If you have any questions about filing for divorce in NJ, contact the Law Offices Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions about filing for divorce in NJ, contact the Law Offices Peter Van Aulen at (201) 845-7400 for a free initial consultation.